technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt2.md

 - Add error rate correlation to distinguish performance issues from functional failures

 ---

 ### Pattern: Volume Anomaly Detection

 Traffic volume anomalies can indicate attacks, upstream failures, or marketing events your team forgot to mention.
+I've seen all three, sometimes in the same week.

+The trickiest part about volume monitoring is that low traffic during business hours often matters more than high traffic.
+If your orders API goes quiet at 2 PM on a Tuesday, something is wrong upstream.
+If it goes quiet at 3 AM on a Sunday, that's probably fine.

-This pattern detects unusual request volumes with business hour awareness.
+This pattern detects unusual request volumes with business hour awareness baked in.

 ```kusto
 // Request volume anomaly detection with business context